thaunghtike-share/nixtune/README.md

 ![](website/autotune.png)

-# Anatma Autotune
+# Acksin Autotune

 Autotune the Linux kernel to get optimal server performance.

-Anatma Autotune tunes the Linux kernel and other environment variables to achieve maximum performance for you applications.
+Acksin Autotune tunes the Linux kernel and other environment variables to achieve maximum performance for you applications.
 The goal is to support most common use cases such a Golang, Node, Java, Various databases, and so on.
 These are an alternate to manually tuning the